Local groups fear Muslims in Edmonton under-reporting hate incidents

-Fatmeh Kalouti says she felt the backlash last September, after a Somali refugee attacked an Edmonton police officer and ran down pedestrians on downtown sidewalks.
+Fatmeh Kalouti says she felt the backlash last fall when a Somali refugee was charged after a man attacked an Edmonton police officer and ran down pedestrians on downtown sidewalks.

 A Muslim woman who wears a hijab, Kalouti didn't know the accused man, but heard about the ISIS flag he reportedly had with him before his arrest.